 We look forward to answering any questions you may have about the steps we take to keep you, and every patient, safe in our practice.
 Thank you for your cooperation and see you soon!

-What we are doing to help protect our patients and staff:
+How we protect our dental patients and staff:

-- Asking patients to use provided hand sanitizer upon arrival at the office, in the reception area, before and after procedures
+- Ask patients to use provided hand sanitizer upon arrival at the office, in the reception area, before and after procedures

-- Checking patient temperature with a touchless forehead scan thermometer for fever <100.4°F
+- Check patient temperature with a touch-less forehead scan thermometer for fever <100.4°F

-- Removal of magazines and children’s toys in the waiting areas since those items are difficult to clean and disinfect
+- We’ve removed magazines and children’s toys from our waiting areas since those items are difficult to clean and disinfect

 - Reduction and separation of chairs in waiting areas